Formerly W3CPO, now

 "Carry a big stick"(In honor of Teddy Roosevelt)

 This is my portable antenna, an MFJ 2286 "Big Stick" 18-foot Stainless whip with a loading coil.
 The loading coil is only needed for 40 meters.
 You can just screw the whip into the base for the rest of the bands, which I recommend.
-This antenna gets out very well, and when used on my van, the SWR is super low (1.1:1) on 20M.
+This antenna is very effective, and when used on my van, the SWR is super low (1.1:1) on 20M.
 The van body makes a great counterpoise.I've worked stations in Ukraine, Italy, and other European stations from the Baltimore area using this antenna.
 I also used it at my remote QTH in Ocean City, Maryland, using a 25-lb barbell plate with a plumbing floor flange as a base (bottom picture)

 WARNING - THIS IS NOT A MOBILE ANTENNA.
 IF YOU TRY TO USE IT AS ONE, IT WILL BE DESTROYED.